Making Open Source Easy - Orchestrating the Open Source Contribution Workflow

 This journey has not concluded yet, and the next thing which we will be doing is labelling all the issues in all the repositories we manage appropriately against these stages which can give a better sense to both the maintainers and the contributors avoiding any ambiguity in the process.

-Now, these are just some of the ways in which we are looking at streamlining open source contributions and make the projects thrive in addition to providing great docs, great test coverage, active maintainership among other things but we are also exploring other ways which we can use (if you have any tips, do let us know 🙂)
+Now, these are just some ways in which we are looking at streamlining open source contributions and make the projects thrive in addition to providing great docs, great test coverage, active maintainership among other things, but we are also exploring other ways which we can use (if you have any tips, do let us know 🙂)

 Our intention is not just to keep all this to ourselves but also help other open source projects and the maintainers by sharing our thought process and hence this blog.
 If we find some other tips along the way, we will make it a point to update this blog - so, do watch out for that 😉

 See you all soon in our next blog.